 “Installing security updates is the number one control that needs to be in place for organisations, as it will neutralise many of the threats that you face,” says Matthew Wilson from Telstra’s 2018 Business of the Year winner, cyber security specialists Penten.

 5-minute fix: Update software and operating system when prompted.
 Even better: set-up Automatic Updates.
 Need advice?
-Get tech help from Telstra Platinum® for Business.
+Get tech help from Telstra Business Cyber Security Services.

 Check your antivirus

 Do you have antivirus installed on your system?
 Is it up to date?
 It only takes a few minutes to make this check.

 Every day, we face the challenge of keeping up with changes – and tech is changing all the time.
 Increased adoption of the cloud and mobile connectivity across devices has raised new challenges for SMBs, increasing the chances of a breach.
 More devices can mean more potential breach points.
 If you have antivirus on your devices – run a scan now.
 And, if you have the option, change your settings to allow your antivirus to update and scan automatically.